fbpx Skip to content

 The accreditation of representatives of the cultural sector is available for those coming to work at Mitäs, aside from performing.

-If you wish to be accredited, please send a brief email to info@mitasmitasmitas.fi with the phrase “Accreditation of the cultural sector” in the subject.
+If you wish to be accredited, please send a brief email to info (at) mitasmitasmitas.fi with the phrase “Accreditation of the cultural sector” in the subject.

 Please give an introduction about yourself and briefly tell us why you are seeking accreditation and when you will be arriving and departing.